-Interpret a seismic line

-In this exercise we are going to interpret the seabed and basement of the seismic line.
+Exercise Interpret a seismic line In this exercise we are going to interpret the seabed and basement of the seismic line.
 First we need to display the seismic line we want to interpret.

-- 1. Right click the seismic line and select Seismic display. - 2.
-Right click the seismic line and select Zoom to Data

-Next we open the Seismic Interpretation (Xi) dialog:

-• Locate Seismic Interpretation under Tools in the main menu.

-First we need to select where our interpretations should be stored:

-- 1. Click Browse button to select the interpretation folder - 2.
-Select the seismic interpretation folder 3.Sediment Data / Seismic Interpretations

-Next we need to specify the horizons we want to interpret:

-- 1. Click the button in order to create a new IHorizon.
-The IHorizon dialog will appear - 2.
-Type in Seafloor as the name of the new horizon, and click OK - 3.
-Click the same new button again, and call the next horizon Sediment Base

-Before we can start interpreting we need to specify which horizon it is that we want to interpret.
+Right click the seismic line and select Seismic display.
+Right click the seismic line and select Zoom to Data Next we open the Seismic Interpretation (Xi) dialog: • Locate Seismic Interpretation under Tools in the main menu.
+First we need to select where our interpretations should be stored: Click Browse button to select the interpretation folder Select the seismic interpretation folder 3.Sediment Data / Seismic Interpretations Next we need to specify the horizons we want to interpret: Click the button in order to create a new IHorizon.
+The IHorizon dialog will appear Type in Seafloor as the name of the new horizon, and click OK Click the Graphical Settings tab Set Line width to 5 Check the User Defined Color and pick a color for the horizon.
+6. Click OK 7.
+Click the same new button again, and call the next horizon Sediment Base.
+Exercise Continued Before we can start interpreting we need to specify which horizon it is that we want to interpret.
 Click the Browse button in the IHorizon row.
-Select Seabed and click OK

-Next we need to select which seismic line we want to interpret:

-Click the button and click on the seismic line in the display window (with your left mouse button)

-Finally, since we're starting off with manual interpreting, we turn off the snap.
+Select Seabed and click OK Next we need to select which seismic line we want to interpret: • Click the Exelect button and click on the seismic line in the display window (with your left mouse button) Finally, since we're starting off with manual interpreting, we turn off the snap.

-Set Snap mode to ☐ Off ▼
+• Set Snap mode to Off •